intelligence38000/android-docs/src/pages/maps/overview/offline.md

 ## Limitations

 An app can download multiple regions for offline use, but the total offline download is capped at a maximum tile count “ceiling” across all downloaded regions.
-The tile ceiling is set to 6,000 tiles by default but can be raised [for paid plans](https://www.mapbox.com/pricing/).
+The SDK sets the tile ceiling to 6,000 tiles by default but can be raised [for paid plans](https://www.mapbox.com/pricing/).
 Use our [Tile Count Estimator](https://www.mapbox.com/labs/offline-estimator/) to calculate the number of tiles required for your offline use case.
-Six thousand tiles cover a region roughly the size of Greater London within the M25 at zoom levels 0–15 or the contiguous United States at zoom levels 0–9.
+Six thousand tiles cover a region roughly the size of Greater London within the `M25` at zoom levels 0–15 or the contiguous United States at zoom levels 0–9.
 The size of these tiles on disk will vary according to the selected style.

 The Maps SDK places no limit on the number of offline regions that may be created.
 Your Mapbox-powered application will reuse tiles and resources that are required by multiple regions, conserving network traffic and disk space.